JetBrains/kotlin-web-site/docs/topics/kotlin-language-features-and-proposals.md

 * **Revoked**.
 We have revoked the proposal and will not implement the feature in the Kotlin language.
   We may revoke a feature that is _in preview_ if it does not fit the language.

-## Kotlin language features and design proposals
+## List of Kotlin language features and design proposals

 > This table contains Kotlin language features and proposals starting from 1.7.0.
 >